kimcheese33/kickstarter-analysis-mod1/README.md

 # Kickstarting with Excel

 ## Overview of Project
-Louise is a campaign manager who oversees a wide variety of campaigns; she has many successful campaigns, as well as many failed ones.
-In order to help her put together her next successful campaign, she has brought me, a budding data analyst, in to analyze the Kickstarter dataset.
+Louise is a rising playwrite who is hoping to fund her new play, Fever.
+She has a campaign Kickstarter dataset to use to determine what factors play into what makes a fundraising campaign successful.
 This dataset contains data about thousands of campaigns.
-As a result, it is meaningless at first glance.
+As a result, it is virtually meaningless at first glance.
 By utilizing Excel to perform various analyses, I can help Louise gain insight on how well campaigns perform based on their launch dates and funding goals.

 ### Purpose
-As a student, the purpose of this project was to become familiarized with the powerful analytical tools Excel provides.
+As a student, the purpose of this project is to become familiarized with the powerful analytical tools Excel provides.
 Although Excel is a very commonly used tool, a lot of the concepts and tools presented in this course were unfamiliar to me.
 It was very interesting to see the wide variety of tools Excel provides to perfrom data analysis.
 In my current role as a data engineer I mainly analyze data stored in databases, not Excel, so learning about pivot tables, vlookups, countifs, etc. was very helpful.

 As an analyst brought in by Louise, the purpose of this project was to make some sense of the Kicktarter dataset.
 Data can hold a wealth of information if you are given the tools.
-This project was successful in that we were able to provide Louise with a clearer path she might take for her next campaign.
+This project was successful in that we were able to provide Louise with a clearer path she might take for her next fundraising campaign.

 ## Analysis and Challenges